Chart Color Schemes

 Yeppoon shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Yeppoon has a network of 7 schools educating approximately 4,396 students, with typical Australian school conditions (ICSEA: 991) and balanced educational opportunities.
-Education provision is balanced with 4 primary and 3 secondary schools serving distinct age groups.
+Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
+This includes 10.8% in primary education, 10.2% in secondary education, and 3.6% pursuing tertiary education.
+A total of seven schools operate within Yeppoon, educating approximately 4,396 students.
+The area demonstrates typical Australian school conditions (ICSEA: 991) with balanced educational opportunities.
+Education provision is balanced with four primary and three secondary schools serving distinct age groups.

 Frequently Asked Questions - Education